dymmond/asyncmq/docs/dashboard/index.md

 ## Templates & Static Assets

+All Jinja2 templates are bundled under `asyncmq/contrib/dashboard/templates/`, and static files (JavaScript, CSS, icons) live in `asyncmq/contrib/dashboard/statics/`.

+To override any asset, simply place a template or file with the same name in your application’s search path.
+This lets you rebrand, restyle, or extend the dashboard without touching the core code.

 * **Templates** are located in `asyncmq/contrib/dashboard/templates/`.
   Override any template by providing your own in your Jinja2 search path.
 * **Static** files (CSS, JS) reside in `asyncmq/contrib/dashboard/statics/` and are served under `/admin/static/`.